subrata3112/WealthDesk-Assignment/README.md

 - Admins can only access one parking lot at a time.
 - No errors/exception handling methods applied.
 - No authentication added.
 User class is not getting completely used.
 - User Info not getting saved.
+- Had to merge guard and admin users to avoid complications in some methods.